There is a saying ‘you don’t know what you’ve got till it’s gone’.

-How did we manage in the days before we had such devices?
-I know my grandmother used to have a wood stove and cooked everything, bread, meat, fish, vegetables, cakes, puddings, even made a cup of tea with that stove.
+How did we manage in the days before we had such devices.
+I know my grandmother used to have a wood stove and cooked everything, from bread to a roast to making a cup of tea.

 We had the same experience ourselves when one of the fridge/freezer units broke down, and severely restricted what we could cook and store, especially the freezer.

 And perhaps that’s the problem.
-We take so many things for granted and live a life that is centered around convenience.
+We take so many things for granted, and live a life that is centred around convenience.

 What would happen if those conveniences were taken away?

-Certainly, for me, I know, what it’s like to lose the use of a kitchen appliance and having to improvise, but I’m not sure how we would react if we had a real catastrophe, like having no electricity.
+Certainly, for me, I know, what it’s like to lose an important piece of equipment and having to improvise, but I’m not sure how we would react if we had a real catastophe.

 Let’s hope it never happens.